Drennan98/Hangman/README.md

 - Find out how you did after all your guesses are used up.

+- If you guess the correct letter then your number of guesses doesn't decrease!

 # Features

 - Select from different difficulties (beginner, novice, professional).